 The best pose for a flat stomach, but not just that!
 It tones your whole body from your shoulders to your calves, muscling your buttocks, arms and thighs as well.

-spend up to a third of our life sleeping.
+It is said that we spend up to a third of our life sleeping.
 But what happens when we don’t sleep enough?

-effects of sleep-deprivation that can lead to recurring problems if your insomnia persists, such as heart problems or hypertension.
+Problems concentrating, tiredness, stress… all are short-term effects of sleep-deprivation that can lead to recurring problems if your insomnia persists, such as heart problems or hypertension.

 Have you already tried everything?
 Camomile tea, warm milk, turning off your phone an hour before going to bed, reading a boring book, counting sheep… All without success?

-?
-If Power Yoga and the Sun Salutation can help you start the day happy and full of energy, there are also yoga were the solution yoga poses that favour sleep.
+What if yoga were the solution?
+If Power Yoga and the Sun Salutation can help you start the day happy and full of energy, there are also yoga poses that favour sleep.

-easily do it at home, even as a beginner - as long as you don’t try complicated yoga poses too soon!
+One advantage of yoga is that you can easily do it at home, even as a beginner - as long as you don’t try complicated yoga poses too soon!
 Fortunately, the yoga poses associated with better sleep patterns are simple.

-find the inner peace that makes it easier to fall asleep quickly.
+Usually, because we think too much.
+Yoga strives to help us find the inner peace that makes it easier to fall asleep quickly.
 The Corpse Pose is good for emptying your mind: while the name may seem macabre, it simply means lying down on your back, the palms of your hands turned upwards and slowly relaxing all your muscles, concentrating on each muscle group and thinking of nothing else.

+If thinking about nothing seems difficult - don’t give up.
+As with everything else, practice makes perfect.
 Focus on sensation rather than thought, concentrate on your breathing and feel the air filling your lungs with vital energy.
-A Pre-Sleep Routine

 Finish with the Corpse Pose in your bed, tucked in nice and warm under your covers.

 Can Learning Yoga Help you to Get Pregnant?